azimuth-cloud/azimuth-config/docs/configuration/17-kubernetes-only.md

 - Setup your Identity Provider of choice (example instructions for some tested providers below)

-##### with GitHub
+##### GitHub

-- select GitHub from the list of options
+- Select GitHub from the list of options
-- on another page, go to your GitHub account and open `settings -> developer settings -> OAuth apps`
+- On another page, go to your GitHub account and open `settings -> developer settings -> OAuth apps`
-- create a new OAuth app
+- Create a new OAuth app
-- set the homepage URL to `http://identity.apps.<your-azimuth-ip>.sslip.io`
+- Set the homepage URL to `http://identity.apps.<your-azimuth-ip>.sslip.io`
-- set the callback URL to `http://identity.apps.<your-azimuth-ip>.sslip.io/realms/azimuth-users/broker/github/endpoint`
+- Set the callback URL to `http://identity.apps.<your-azimuth-ip>.sslip.io/realms/azimuth-users/broker/github/endpoint`
-- create the app
+- Create the app
 - Copy the `Client ID` field over to the setup page on Keycloak
 - Generate a new client secret on GitHub, and copy it over
-- generate the new Identity provider on Keycloak
+- Generate the new Identity provider on Keycloak

-- once an OIDC provider has been setup, users can go to user login page at `http://identity.apps.<your-azimuth-ip>.sslip.io/` and select it as a login option
+- Once an OIDC provider has been setup, users can go to user login page at `http://identity.apps.<your-azimuth-ip>.sslip.io/` and select it as a login option

 ### Notes

 - This setup may work in HA mode but has not been tested

-- This setup will not work with other kubernetes distros as the kubeconfig path will be wrong, but could be adapted.
+- This setup will not work with other Kubernetes distros as the kubeconfig path will be wrong, but could be adapted.

 - [sslip.io](https://sslip.io) is used to provide DNS.
 This avoids the need for a DNS entry to be provisioned in advance.